benedikt-wueller/localize/README.md

 ## Locale Providers

 For every locale you want to support, you have to provide a `LocationProvider`.
 Those are responsible for retrieving the translation strings and discarding them when no longer needed (to free memory).
-By default, the following providers are available:
+By default, the following providers are available in their respective modules:

-* `YamlLocaleProvider` (through `localize-yaml`) &mdash; Reads the strings from a yaml file using either nested keys or keys with dot notation.
+* `YamlLocaleProvider` (`localize-yaml`) &mdash; Reads the strings from a yaml file using either nested keys or keys with dot notation.
-* `JsonLocaleProvider` (through `localize-json`) &mdash; Reads the strings from a json file using either nested keys or keys with dot notation.
+* `JsonLocaleProvider` (`localize-json`) &mdash; Reads the strings from a json file using either nested keys or keys with dot notation.

 ### Registering Locale Providers